Kerala to consider Stalin's proposal to pass resolution in Assembly to set time limit for Guv to grant assent to Bills | Politics

 - India

 Joint action against Governors' moves that curtail State governments' functioning and threaten federal principles is imperative, Kerala Chief Minister Pinarayi Vijayan said on Tuesday.
-His government will consider with ''utmost seriousness'' the proposal by his Tamil Nadu counterpart M K Stalin to pass a resolution in the State Assembly to fix a time limit for Governors to approve bills passed by respective Houses, Vijayan said.
+Vijayan said his government will consider with ''utmost seriousness'' Tamil Nadu Chief Minister M K Stalin's proposal for States to pass Assembly resolutions seeking time frame for Governor to clear State Bills.

 Responding to a letter written by Stalin, who had proposed to pass a resolution in the Kerala Assembly similar to that passed by the Tamil Nadu Legislature to fix the time limit for Governors to approve the bills, Vijayan said as defenders of the federal spirit of our Constitution, ''we have to cooperate in every effort to prevent the curtailing of the functioning of elected state governments.'' ''Even though the time period for giving assent to the bills is not specifically mentioned in the Constitution, it has to be a reasonable one,'' he said.